 Whether you are setting up camp at the valley floor, on a glacier or perched on the side of a mountain there are a few considerations you should make before you decide where to pitch your tent.

 Look for fall and runout zones—this goes for rockfall and avalanches—and avoid them.
 Have a dialogue with yourself or your group: “Is there a bit of high ground or a ridgeline that would be better suited?
 Is sleeping at the bottom of that gully the best we can do?”
-Signs that you may still be in a runout zone could be previous avalanche debris, out of place rocks, on-top of the snow or broke branches.
-Recognizing a runout zone is a part of the important skill of recognizing avalanche terrain.
+Signs that you may still be in a runout zone could be previous avalanche debris, out of place rocks on top of the snow, or broke branches.
+Identifying a runout zone is a part of the important skill of recognizing avalanche terrain.

 Avoid potential dead fall from trees.
 Are the trees covered in snow or is it snowing heavily?
 If you pitch your tent under them you could be abruptly awakened by a torrent of snow plummeting onto your tent at night.
 Worse, a branch could break under the weight of snow and fall on your tent.

 A location protected from wind will go a long way in your quest to stay warm.
 Building a tent site by leveling the floor and using the excess snow to build a wall around your tent can really help defend your camp from the wind.

 Tip #2: Do Food & Water the Right Way

 Staying hydrated is still very important in winter, even though you may not feel as thirsty.
 Hot drinks are preferable as your body doesn’t have to expend energy warming them up.